 Healthcare providers manage massive amounts of data every day for patient care and administrative needs — from medical records and radiology images to patient and employee financial information.
-In fact, research shows healthcare data currently makes up 30% of the world’s data.
+In fact, research shows1 healthcare data currently makes up 30% of the world’s data.
 In a healthcare setting, where data is constantly accessed or on the move, data storage is critical.
 Clinicians and nurses throughout hospitals use electronic medical records (EMRs) to coordinate patient care, administrators process claims and handle payroll, and home healthcare providers use remote monitoring tools such as blood pressure monitors to track patients.

 In addition, with the constant deluge of cyberattacks, health systems must safeguard the data and protect their patients’ and employees’ privacy at all times.
 But they must also ensure employees have fast access to data so they can provide the best care and services possible.